-To illustrate the use of census microdata, we analyze a 5% sample from the Population Census of Kenya for year 1999 obtained from the IPUMS-International web-site and address the second and third objectives of the Millennium Development Goals (MDGs): to achieve universal primary education and promote gender equity.
-The analysis focuses on districts, of which there are 69 identified in the data.
-For each district the index proposed by the United Nations is computed.
-The results are show that the principal deficiences are confined to a few districts with the worst conditions.
+To illustrate the use of census microdata, we analyze a 10% sample from the Population Census of Mexico for year 2000 obtained from the IPUMS-International web-site.
+We address the second and third objectives of the Millennium Development Goals: to achieve universal primary education and promote gender equity.
+The analysis focuses on municipalities, of which there are 2,443 identified in the data for Mexico.
+For each municipality the index proposed by the United Nations is computed.
+The results are presented as a series of maps (Figure 2), although only the municipalities with the worst conditions are depicted.
+Finally we carry out a simple cluster analysis to identify which municipalities should receive priority attention.